 Advertisers are driving poorly targeted traffic to their post-click landing pages.
-They’re targeting broad or irrelevant groups in their ads, and they’re not personalizing the post-click experience.
+They’re targeting broad or irrelevant groups in their ads, and they’re not personalizing the post-click landing page.

 This can be a costly mistake.
 There’s plenty of data to show that personalization is the way to maximize ad spend.
 Among the most convincing, 88% of U.S. marketers report seeing measurable improvements due to personalization, with more than half reporting a lift greater than 10%.

 Yet, despite the availability of personalization tools in the pre-click stage, few advertisers can target meaningful segments that convert.
 Exacerbating that problem is the lack of tools to continue personalization in the post-click stage.
 On top of that, many advertisers still don’t recognize personalization as a tactic to be used on landing pages, too.